top of page

 CDC nirsevimab.jpg

-From the AAPChildren who receive nirsevimab should not get palivizumab.
+NOTE from the AAPChildren who receive nirsevimab should not get palivizumab.
 However, if your child did not get all doses of palivizumab, they may be eligible for nirsevimab.
 Children who received palivizumab in their first season can get nirsevimab in their second season if they are eligible.

 NEW If you're pregnant.